 The construction of the Tamka project was completed in September 2015.
-The Tamka project was developed on a land strip of 2,500 m2 located in the Śródmieście district in Warsaw at Tamka Street (Warsaw city center).
-The Tamka project comprises 1 eight-storey, multi-family residential building with a total of 60 apartments and 5 commercial units with an aggregate floor space of 5,500 m2.
+The Tamka project was developed on a land strip located in the Śródmieście district in Warsaw at Tamka Street (Warsaw city center).
+The Tamka project comprises 60 apartments and 5 commercial units with an aggregate floor space of 5,500 m2.